Hwa Chong Institution: Merger as Hwa Chong Institution (2005–present)

 Following the introduction of the Integrated Programme into Singapore's education system in the early 2000s, The Chinese High School merged with Hwa Chong Junior College on 1 January 2005 to form an integrated institution, featuring a High School section and a college section.
 The merged institution kept the native name of The Chinese High School (华侨中学 (華僑中學)), and adopted "Hwa Chong Institution" as its administrative name.
 The college section is formally renamed as "Hwa Chong Institution (College)" (华侨中学 (高中部) (華僑中學 (高中部))) In the same year, Hwa Chong International School was established under the auspices of the institution, offering independent education that leads to the International Baccalaureate Diploma.

 When HCI was formed in 2005, the former Hwa Chong Junior College's principal Ang Wee Hiong became the new principal and chief executive officer of HCI, while Hon Chiew Weng, who was previously the principal of The Chinese High School, became principal of the High School Section and Deputy Chief Executive Officer of HCI.

 In 2008, HCI was selected by the Ministry of Education to implement the FutureSchools@Singapore programme, one of five initial schools to do so and amongst the eventual fifteen planned.
 In the same year, the Hwa Chong Diploma was introduced and has been awarded to the best performing 30% of each year's graduating cohort on top of the Singapore-Cambridge GCE Advanced Level certificate.

 After Hon Chiew Weng succeeded Ang Wee Hiong as Principal of HCI in 2009, the role of chief executive officer was abolished.
 Hon stated that since HCI was a school and not a company, there was no need for a chief executive officer.
 Hon retired on 22 December 2017, and was succeeded by Pang Choon How, an alumnus of the school who was previously the principal of Chung Cheng High School (Main).
+On 15 December 2023, he was succeeded by Lee Peck Ping.